prrao87/pydantic-benchmarks/README.md

 `2.4.2` | 0.291 | 11.2
 `2.5.2` | 0.273 | 11.9

+> [!Tip]
-It's clear that the underlying improvements to `pydantic-core` and `PyO3` at the Rust level have been having a noticeable impact at the Python level (as seen in the incremental improvements with each major release).
-Also, with the right knowledge of Pydantic v2 features, it's possible to optimize and tune every workflow to get the most out of your validation workflows. 💪🏽
+> With the right knowledge of Pydantic v2 features, it's possible to optimize and tune every workflow to get the most out of your validation workflows.
+This is due to underlying improvements to `pydantic-core` and `PyO3` at the Rust level, that have been having a noticeable impact at the Python level.